 Unfortunately, most “news” is wrong with respect to how real markets respond to the changing political and economic landscapes.
 Our weekly Policy Based Investing research provides a deeper look into what is really happening and how it affects financial markets.
 Our goal is to change how you see the world in order to put you in a more powerful position to take the appropriate investment actions.
 Each week we provide insights on current political, economic and investment themes.
 We reveal the policy truth behind the headlines.
 We alert readers to policy impacts on their portfolios through our “Allocator” and “Policy Map” products that identifies assets helped and hurt by the economic policy environment.

 Our research combines government economic policy insights with actionable investment ideas.
 Whether you are investing your own money, overseeing your advisors’ actions or are, yourself, a professional advisor helping clients navigate markets, Policy Based Investing will enhance your ability to see the economic policy reality and take more effective actions.
-We have attractively priced our research at $995/year so everyone can access institutional quality, policy led investment thinking.
+We have attractively priced our research so everyone can access institutional quality, policy led investment thinking.

 PBI shares a remarkable understanding of the way the world works and the connection between economic policy, the economy and financial markets.
 I have known Russell since 1971 and consider him a great friend Art Laffer, founded Supply-Side economics